Our aim is to develop sustainable, safe and reliable products that help our customers save resources and mitigate climate change.

 The same properties that drive the decision to choose composites over alternative materials — durability and strength among others — also set economic and technological limitations to their recyclability.

-As the demand for composites increases, the technologies available for composite recycling are also expected to develop strongly over the coming decades.
+As the demand for composites increases, the technologies available for composite recycling are also expected to develop strongly over the coming ten years.
 Exel’s ambition is to be part of this development by participating in industry projects and considering matters impacting recyclability already during product design.

 According to EuCIA, for the coming ten years at least the main recycling route for composites is cement co-processing.
 Here, end-of-life composites are used as mineral raw material (approximately 2/3) and for energy recovery (approximately 1/3), thus effectively reducing overall CO2 emissions.
 Other recycling technologies such as mechanical crushing and chemical or thermal treatment are currently in different phases of development.
 Crushed and ground composite waste can be used as raw material in other production processes such as extrusion.